 Enjoy The Buzz Of Waikiki

 Waikiki is Honolulu’s buzzing tourist district.
 Teeming with huge hotels, restaurants, designer stores and of course the famous sands of Waikiki beach, it’s an area that contrasts greatly with the small towns on The Big Island.
-Head up to Diamond Head Point for one of the best views of the city (blog coming soon about that!)
+Head up to Diamond Head Point for one of the best views of the city.

 Hawaiian Airlines flies between many of the islands, and in my opinion you need to see at least Oahu and The Big Island to understand what Hawaii is all about.
 Oahu is buzzy, touristy and home to several famous surf beaches.
 Meanwhile, The Big Island is raw, rugged and adventurous.
 It’s contrasts like these that make Hawaii so unique.